microsoft/msquic/docs/Diagnostics.md

 ## Why do I get errors on Linux when I try to open a large number of connections?

-In many setup the default Linux per-process file handle limit is relatively small (~1024).
+In many Linux setups, the default per-process file handle limit is relatively small (~1024).
 In scenarios where lots of (usually client) connection are opened, a large number of sockets (a type of file handle) are created.
-Eventually the handle limit is reached and connections start failing.
-To fix this, you will need to increase the limit.
+Eventually the handle limit is reached and connections start failing because new sockets cannot be created.
+To fix this, you will need to increase the handle limit.

 To query the maximum limit you may set:
 ```